TrangPham93/TrangPham93/README.md

 🪪🪪 I hold a master degree in finance and currently a student in Hive Helsinki, a coding school.
 I have 5 years of experience as financial controller.
 During my work, I found myself increasingly interested in data analytics, understanding the data and making data storytelling insightful.
-I also love to try and experience the alternative solutions to reduce time spent the boring and repetitive tasks.
+I also love to try and experience the alternative solutions to reduce time spent the boring and repetitive tasks.\

+🔭 I’m currently working on Python, C & BI tools.

 📊📊Some of my projects.
 - [Sales Analysis Project using MySQL and Tableau](https://github.com/TrangPham93/Sales_Analysis_Portfolio_MySQL_Tableau.git)